NullArray/PyCat/README.md

 # PyCat
 Python Net Tool

 Pycat is a python replacement tool for netcat.
 That automatically scans for hosts that are up on the local network.
 Simply run PyCat.py without arguments to automatically start scanning the network.
 CTRL+C will interrupt scanning and display the options for interacting with hosts that are up.

+# Update

+I've added a timer set to 15 seconds on the main loop in scanner.py so that even if the scanner can't detect anything on the subnet or we are unable to send CTRL+D; e.g. we have PyCat on a remote server and can't send a keyboard interrupt through our shell, the program won't be scanning indefinitely and will automatically continue with it's normal operation.

+# Usage

-The options are as follows.
+The options to use PyCat are as follows.

 ```
 PyCat.py -h --help